 Tip 2.
 Don’t market your tools.
 Market the impact of your work.

 It’s easy to make the mistake of marketing the use of a specific performance management framework or goals.
 But remember, this whole exercise—this whole quest—is for measurable impact.
 At the end of the day, the people you’re helping and serving don’t really care about the tools you used.
 They care about results you’ve achieved.
 Market your successes by demonstrating your own measurable improvements.
 If you have to market a specific management framework (at Clear Impact, we use Results-Based Accountability), explain how better tools and better processes will generate better results for your organization’s clients.

-Consider the lesson learned by a state government program manager in Connecticut; we’ll call him Larry.
+Consider the lesson learned by a state government program manager; we’ll call him Larry.
 After a day-long training, Larry returned to his office excited and eager about what he’d just learned.
 He managed to mention Results-Based Accountability (RBA) in every other sentence, regardless of the topic.
 Listening to Larry, you would think RBA alone would feed the hungry, cure the sick, and even raise the dead.
 And although Larry did a great job of describing what RBA could empower practitioners to do, he did a lousy job of explaining what RBA would do to help his team succeed at their jobs.
 And so instead of encouraging his team to adopt the framework, Larry ended up annoying (and alienating) the people he wanted to engage.

 Instead, Larry should have rallied his team behind the measurable impact they wanted to achieve.
 If he had been focused on whatever performance measure that his team cared about, he would have been better able to tap into the passion of his colleagues.